fern-api/docs-starter/README.md

 To update your API definitions:
 - For [Fern Definitions](https://docs.buildwithfern.com/api-definition/fern-definition/overview), update the files in the `definition` folder.
-- For OpenAPI definitions, update the file in the `openapi` folder.
+- For OpenAPI Specification, update the file in the `openapi` folder.
+YAML and JSON file formats are supported.

 Next, modify the markdown pages located in the `docs/pages` folder, such as the Welcome page.